sergeychuvakin/heroku_shiny/README.md

 3) create project on github
 4) [follow this](https://github.com/stevecondylios/r-shiny-on-heroku#tutorial-deploy-your-r-shiny-app-on-the-web-usingheroku)
 5) NOTE: email on github and email on heroku should be the same (if i'm not mistaken)

+In fact we need just app.R and run.R for successful deployment